 Internxt Review: Speed vs Privacy — Which Actually Wins for Your Use Case?

 Most Internxt reviews focus on features and pricing.
-This one asks a different question: based on what you actually do with cloud storagecloud storage, which matters more for you — speed or privacy?
+This one asks a different question: based on what you actually do with cloud storage, which matters more for you — speed or privacy?
 The answer determines whether Internxt is the right choice.

 How to read this: Find the scenario that best describes your situation.
 Each section tells you whether Internxt's speed-privacy balance works for you — and what alternatives exist if it does not.